 - If the student feels that he or she has been unfairly denied an excused absence, the student may appeal to the School Dean who will consider the case and attempt to resolve the problem.
 If the case cannot be satisfactorily resolved at that level, a final appeal may be made to the Academic Committee.

 - Tardiness.
-All students are expected to arrive to on-ground classes on time.
+All students are expected to arrive to on-campus classes on time.
 Late attendance is disruptive to both the instructor and students.
-If a student is tardy for an on-ground class more times than what the instructor(s) consider acceptable, the instructor will report the issue to the student’s school dean for appropriate disciplinary action.
+If a student is tardy for an on-campus class more times than what the instructor(s) consider acceptable, the instructor will report the issue to the student’s school dean for appropriate disciplinary action.
 Three class sessions of tardiness per course whether arriving late or leaving early or a combination of both will be counted as one unexcused absence.
 The conversion is made in Registrar’s Office based on attendance records submitted by instructor.

 Attendance in Online Classrooms